ZHAWZHAWZHAW/BA-Data-Scraping/readme.md

 - Scrapes job listings from [JobScout24](https://www.jobscout24.ch/)
 - Saves scraped job data into CSV file
 - Built with Flask and BeautifulSoup
-- Automatically removes duplicate entries in job data
+- Tries to remove duplicate entries
+- Displays all the jobs scraped on the frontend

 ## 2. Installation